 Hetch Hetchy is a quieter area of Yosemite filled with hiking trails, waterfalls, and wildflowers.
 Parking is available in the main lot, which is 38 miles from the Yosemite Valley.

 From this lot, you can access the O’Shaughnessy Dam, the Wapama Falls Trail, Smith Peak, and Poopenaut Trails.
 The Hetch Hetchy area is the only part of the park that is not open 24 hours a day, so be sure to check road closing times before heading to that area of the park.

 Can I Park My RV Overnight in Yosemite?

 There is absolutely NO overnight RV parking in Yosemite.
 Park rangers strictly enforce this, and there are no exceptions.
 You must have a campsite to stay overnight.
 Campsites throughout the park book up months in advance and there are limited first-come, first-serve sites in the park.
 None of the campgrounds in the park have hookups.

-Because the campgrounds in Yosemite are usually booked months in advance, it is not wise to plan to visit Yosemite and stay overnight without making arrangements at a private campground or having a reservation within the park.
+Because the campgrounds and RV rentals in and near Yosemite are usually booked months in advance, it is not wise to plan to visit Yosemite and stay overnight without making arrangements at a private campground or having a reservation within the park.

 RV Parking at Scenic Overlooks

 Yosemite National Park features many fantastic scenic overlooks.
 The park service has done a great job creating pullouts at many of these overlooks to provide a safe place to stop and take in the view or snap a photo.
 Remember only to use these designated areas to stop as pulling off on the side of the road can be extremely dangerous and is not allowed.